-If you are issued with an Interim Negative Notice, the preliminary assessment of your criminal record or professional conduct reports by the Department of Justice & Regulation has indicated that you will not pass the Working with Children Check (Check).
+If the Department of Justice and Community Safety issues you with an Interim Negative Notice, its preliminary assessment of your criminal record or professional conduct determinations or findings has indicated that you should not pass the Working with Children Check.

 Receiving an Interim Negative Notice

 You will receive a letter with your Interim Negative Notice that:

 - outlines the relevant offence/s, pending charges, or professional conduct determinations or findings that led to you being issued with an Interim Negative Notice